pal-robotics/pmb2_tutorials_doc/_sources/navigation/index.rst.txt

 Execution
 #########

-First of all open two consoles and source PMB-2's public simulation workspace in each one
+First of all open two consoles and source ros setup

 .. code:: bash

-   cd ~/pmb2_public_ws
-   source ./install/setup.bash
+   source /opt/ros/foxy/setup.bash

 In the first console launch the following simulation